top of page

 Reading a different book; the classic cookbook and memoir by Alice B Toklas I became intent on finding the essential ingredient for turtle soup.
 I headed off to that renowned luxury store Fortnum and Mason.
 They have a most impressive food hall and the staff ,at that time wore frockcoats and bow ties.
 I told my helper I was looking for turtle meat, dried.
 He said he'd have a look.
 After a long wait he returned, his coat and hat covered in dust.
 He explained that he'd been investigating the basement and had indeed found a whole dried turtle, which cost ten pounds sterling.
 To my lasting embarrassment I turned him down and never made that turtle soup.

-Culinary activities were replaced by academic one whilst I finished school and was awarded a scholarship to Hertford College Oxford.
-During a summer break I took a trip east with my friends and discovered the food of Turkey, Iran and Afghanistan.
+Culinary activities were soon replaced by academic ones whilst I finished school and was awarded a scholarship to Hertford College Oxford.
+Whilst at there during a summer break I took an ambitious trip east with my friends and discovered the food of Turkey, Iran and Afghanistan.
+We taveled overland all the way to the Kyber pass

-After that: America!
-I moved to Los Angeles in the 70's and whole new range of cuisines popped up.
+So I set out on a new adventure .
+To discover: America!
+I moved to Los Angeles in the 70's and whole new ranges of cuisines popped up.
 Salsa excited me with it's bold flavors.
 Eating Thai cuisine was a revelation and that first taste of Thom Ka kai remains indelibly in my memory.
+Its lemongrass lime leaf and coconut was a revelation.

 I have cooked professionally in several restaurants in London and Los Angeles for a total of 20 years.